-Other indications can include head tilting, gait changes, lameness, and grooming difficulties.
+Other indications include head tilting, gait changes, lameness, and grooming difficulties.
 Pets in extreme pain sometimes yowl in pain, but older cats with cognitive problems sometimes vocalize out of distress.
 Older cats with osteoarthritis have trouble climbing stairs, getting on and off furniture, and sometimes have reduced interest in physical activities.

 4. Worried Cats

-Worried cats often crouch down, holding their bodies close to the ground.
+Worried cats crouch down, holding their bodies close to the ground.
 Some try to appear smaller by wrapping their tails around their bodies.
 Anxious cats often have dilated pupils, as do excited kitties that catch sight of something fun to chase.

 Drawn-back whiskers are another common sign of feline anxiety and stress.
-Cats concerned about a situation often hide in a place that allows them to watch the triggering person, pet, or event.
+Cats concerned about a situation hide in a place that allows them to watch the triggering person, pet, or event.
 Others retreat to high perches to safely observe and gather more information.

 5. Excited Cats